qcjx96/qcjx96.github.io/_posts/2025-04-01-Burnout-GE.md

 $$

 This is pretty much the simplest model of a production economy.
 And it has a nice, neat solution.

+# The way forward

+These models get pretty hard to solve analytically if you scale up in dimensions (with multiple agents and factor variables).
+So you use a computer: hence the computable part of **C**GE.
+From what I gather, there are two main proprietary softwares that people use to do these models, where you basically plug in your equations into an interface from the 90s.

+But doing it this way is not interesting to me.
+Over the past few years, I've developed a sort of disdain for proprietary software (looking at you, Stata).
+Why?
+Firstly, you have to invest time to learn how to work the bespoken outdated interface and syntax, which is annoying.
+Secondly, the documentation and support on StackOverflow is usually much less robust than popular open-source programs.
+Thirdly, because it is not free, I usually have to steal it.

+For this project, it would also be incredibly unsatisfying that I would not understand how the model is actually solved.

+But I've been going through the CGE literature and found a path forward.
+First, I will replicate [Zhong (2023)](https://www.pc.gov.au/research/supporting/cge-iterative-method/cge-iterative-method.pdf), a paper that shows how to solve CGE systems iteratively.
+It uses an example model with trade, and the solution method seems very similar to gradient descent.
+This gave me the idea to try fitting the demand and supply curves directly using neural networks rather than assuming the utility and production functions.
+But that's for another time.

+Then I will use [Albrecht and Tombe (2016)](https://onlinelibrary.wiley.com/doi/abs/10.1111/caje.12196) as a reference to develop my own model.
+They model agents for each Canadian province, and includes inter-provincial and foreign trade.
+This is one of the papers that Mark Carney cited in his [One Canada Economy](https://markcarney.ca/one-canadian-economy) plan.

 More to come.